spatie/typescript-transformer/docs/usage/writers.md

 weight: 6
 ---

 When all types are transformed, the package will write them out in one big output file.
-A writer will determine how this output will look like.
+A writer will determine how this output will look.

 You can configure a writer as such: